justarrived/just_match_api/README.md

 [![Code Climate](https://codeclimate.com/github/justarrived/just_match_api/badges/gpa.svg)](https://codeclimate.com/github/justarrived/just_match_api) [![Test Coverage](https://codeclimate.com/github/justarrived/just_match_api/badges/coverage.svg)](https://codeclimate.com/github/justarrived/just_match_api/coverage)

-Welcome to the official API backend for the Just Arrived matching service.
+Welcome to the official API for the Just Arrived matching service.

 The API tries to follow the [JsonApi 1.0](http://jsonapi.org/) standard, but sill a long way from completely compliant.
 Please feel free to report any violations.

 :warning: _Note_: The project is still in an early stage and drastic changes to the API can and will be made at any time.
-If your thinking of doing a larger contribution please open an issue so it can be discussed.
+If you're thinking of doing a larger contribution please open an issue so it can be discussed.

 If you're looking for help or want to start contributing, want help, give feedback etc., you're more than welcome to join our Gitter chat.